Snow White and the Seven Dwarfs (1937 film): Other appearances

-The Seven Dwarfs made rare appearances in shorts, despite their popularity; they simply were too numerous to animate efficiently.
+The Seven Dwarfs made several appearances in shorts, and despite their popularity they were too numerous to animate efficiently.
 Commissioned shorts The Standard Parade (1939), The Seven Wise Dwarfs (1941, using mostly recycled footage), All Together (1942) and The Winged Scourge (1943) all include appearances.

 The 1984 film Gremlins featured the cartoon in the theater scenes.

-The animated television series House of Mouse, which included many Disney character animated cameos, included the characters in the special Mickey's Magical Christmas: Snowed in at the House of Mouse.
-The Evil Queen appeared in a starring role in the film Once Upon a Halloween as well.
-In the arena of live action, the fantasy television series Once Upon a Time (produced by Disney-owned ABC Studios) regularly includes live-action interpretations of these characters including Snow White, the Prince, the Evil Queen, and Grumpy.

-An animated television series featuring a new version of the seven dwarfs titled The 7D premiered on Disney XD on July 7, 2014, and ended its run on November 5, 2016.
-The show takes place 30 years before the events of the original film.

-In the 2015 Marvel television series Agent Carter episode "The Iron Ceiling", the film was used to teach the children at the Red Room to speak English.

-Snow White appears in the 2018 film Ralph Breaks the Internet.

-At the end of the 2022 Marvel film Doctor Strange in the Multiverse of Madness, Wanda Maximoff's sons can be seen watching Snow White and the Seven Dwarfs on the television in the living room.
+At the end of the 2022 Marvel Cinematic Universe film Doctor Strange in the Multiverse of Madness, Wanda Maximoff's sons can be seen watching Snow White and the Seven Dwarfs on the television in the living room.
+A clip of the Queen as the Witch appears in the credits sequence of the 2024 MCU television series Agatha All Along.